bigscience-workshop/promptsource/README.md

 # Get all the prompts
 collection = TemplateCollection()

-# return a dict where the key is the pair (dataset name, subset name) and the value is an object of DatasetTemplates
+# Return a dict where the key is the pair (dataset name, subset name)
+# and the value is an instance of DatasetTemplates
 print(collection.datasets_templates)
 ```
 ## Contributing